cspjst/DOPE/README.md

 > “It is a universal language.
 Any problem that the machine is capable of handling can be written in DOPE.”

-— Teaching Notes, May 1962
+— *Teaching Notes - Dartmouth Oversimplified Programming Experiment, May 1962*

 Yet, DOPE was largely lost to history, overshadowed by its famous successor - BASIC.
 For decades, DOPE existed mostly in academic footnotes and a single, unpublished manuscript by Kemeny.
 Recently, thanks to the work of researchers like Sean Haas for VICE and the Advent of Computing Podcast, crucial documents have been unearthed.
 These offer a rare glimpse into this radically different approach to programming.
 A stepping stone that, while not successful on its own, was essential to the creation of BASIC.